gatsbyjs/gatsby/docs/docs/html-generation.md

 #### 1. Require page, json, and webpack chunk data sources

-In order to perform the rest of the operations, we need some data sources to work off.
+In order to perform the rest of the operations, you need some data sources to work off.
 These are:

 ##### sync-requires.js